makebot-help/Command-Info/README.md

 > Summary: Some of the music commands need to have the user have a specific permission to work.

 #### Code Changes
-* m.skip, m.leave, m.volume, m.pause and m.resume can only be used by users with the "Manage Server" permission.
+* m.skip, m.leave, m.volume, m.pause, and m.resume can only be used by users with the "Manage Server" permission.

 #### GitHub Changes
 None.